-An account status that indicates debt settlement is bad news for your credit score.
-For a previous column on the subject, FICO’s consumer operations manager Barry Paperno has said that debt settlement is considered negative by the scoring model “to the same extent as a charge-off or an account included in bankruptcy or repossession or something of that nature in which the lender took a loss on the debt.”
+Going through with debt settlement will have a negative effect on your credit score.
+According to FICO’s consumer operations manager Barry Paperno, debt settlement is considered negative by the scoring model “to the same extent as a charge-off or an account included in bankruptcy or repossession or something of that nature in which the lender took a loss on the debt.”